Bloons Tower Defense: Bloons TD 4

 Bloons TD 4 was released on October 26, 2009, as an online freemium game with a proprietary iOS version released on December 7, 2010, developed in conjunction with Digital Goldfish.
-A sandbox mode allows experimentation with weapons and enemies, and an apopalypse mode makes the gameplay continuous without pausing between levels.
+A sandbox mode allows experimentation with weapons and enemies, a new bloon called the B.F.B(Brutal Floating Behemoth), and an apopalypse mode makes the gameplay continuous without pausing between levels.

 The gameplay underwent changes including a graphical update, the ability to save the current game, and the introduction of an unlock-based leveling system.
 The tower upgrading system received various changes including increasing the number of upgrades per tower, and new maps and game modes were added.
+With the introduction of these new maps, water tiles were available, a mechanic which allows you to place the new Monkey Buccaneer.

 iPhone and iPad versions of this title have been purchased over one million times.
 A version of the game was also released as a DSiWare game in 2012.

-Bloons TD 4 later received a standalone "expansion pack" called Bloons TD 4 Expansion which added the Dartling Gun and Spike Factory towers, both of which would remain in future games, 4 new tracks, a new game mode called "Deflation", and a new "Tower Specialties" game mechanic.
+On July 8, 2010, Bloons TD 4 received a standalone "expansion pack" called Bloons TD 4 Expansion which added the Dartling Gun and Spike Factory towers, both of which would remain in future games, 4 new tracks, a new game mode called "Deflation", and a new "Tower Specialties" game mechanic.
+The latter allows the player to specialize in a certain tower type.